Eastern Chalukyas: Type of Government

 No information is available as to how the work of administration was carried out.
 The Vishaya and Kottam were the administrative subdivisions known from records.
 The Karmarashtra and the Boya-Kottams are examples of these.
 The royal edicts (recording gifts of lands or villages) are addressed to all Naiyogi Kavallabhas, a general term containing no indication of their duties, as well as to the Grameyakas, the residents of the village granted.
 The Manneyas are also occasionally referred in inscriptions.
 They held assignments of land or revenue in different villages.

 Fratricidal wars and foreign invasions frequently disturbed the land.
-The territory was parcelled out into many small principalities (estates) held by the nobility consisting of collateral branches of the ruling house such as those of Elamanchili, Pithapuram and Mudigonda, and a few other families such as the Kona Haihayas (Heheya, Kalachuris, Kolanu Saronathas, Chagis, Parichedas, Kota Vamsas, Velanadus and Kondapadamatis, closely connected by marriage ties with the Eastern Chalukyas and families who were raised to high position for their loyal services.
+The territory was parcelled out into many small principalities (estates) held by the nobility consisting of collateral branches of the ruling house such as those of Elamanchili, Pithapuram and Mudigonda, and a few other families such as the Kona Haihayas, Kalachuris, Kolanu Saronathas, Chagis, Parichedas, Kota Vamsas, Velanadus and Kondapadamatis, closely connected by marriage ties with the Eastern Chalukyas and families who were raised to high position for their loyal services.
 When the Vengi ruler was strong, the nobility paid allegiance and tribute to him, but when the weakness was apparent, they were ready to join hands with the enemies against the royal house.

 Society

 The population in the Vengi country was heterogeneous in character.
-Xuanzang, who travelled in the Andhra country after the establishment of the Eastern Chalukya kingdom, noted that the people were of a violent character, were of a dark complexion and were fond of arts.
 The society was based on hereditary caste system.
 Even the Buddhists and Jains who originally disregarded caste, adopted it.
 Besides the four traditional castes, minor communities like Boyas and Savaras (Tribal groups) also existed.

 The Brahmins were held in high esteem in the society.
 They were proficient in Vedas and Shastras and were given gifts of land and money.
 They held lucrative posts such as councillors, ministers and members of civil service.
 They even entered the army and some of them rose to positions of high command.
 The Kshatriyas were the ruling class.
 Their love of intrigue and fighting was responsible for civil war for two centuries.
 The Komatis (Vaishyas) were a flourishing trading community.
 Their organisation into a powerful guild (Nakaram) which had its headquarters in Penugonda (West Godavari) and branches in seventeen other centres had its beginnings in this period.
 It seems there used to be a minister for communal affairs (Samaya Mantri) in the government.
 The Shudras constituted the bulk of the population and there were several sub-castes among them.
 The army furnished a career for most of them and some of them acquired the status of Samanta Raju and Mandalika.